 Are You Designing for Visual Impairment?

-When we think about selecting a font for a print marketing piece, we tend to think about the creative aspects of 12071493185_aff71ea381_bthe selection.
+When we think about selecting a font for a print marketing piece, we tend to think about the creative aspects of the selection.
 Does it match the branding?
 Will it convey the right message (strength, creativity, whimsy) to the target audience?
 But there are some practical issues that need to be considered as well.

 These relate to readability.